gxjansen/spryker-for-developers/README.md

 ### Customer satisfaction

-* G2 4.4 out of 5 stars: https://www.g2.com/products/spryker-cloud-commerce-os/reviews
+* G2: 4.4 out of 5 stars: https://www.g2.com/products/spryker-cloud-commerce-os/reviews
-* Gartner 4.5 out of 5 stars: https://www.gartner.com/reviews/market/digital-commerce/vendor/spryker/product/spryker-cloud-commerce-os
+* Gartner: 4.5 out of 5 stars: https://www.gartner.com/reviews/market/digital-commerce/vendor/spryker/product/spryker-cloud-commerce-os

 ### Analyst recognition
 Like it or not, large Enterprises look at analyst firms for advice when they're buying new software.
 A good (and growing) score in analyst reports is therefore a good indication for upcoming Enterprise projects.